Matse2005/facts.js/README.md

-# Project Title
+# RandomFacts.js

-A nice project with a nice description
+Get a random fact using the RandomFacts api.

 ---

 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and npm, installed in your environement.

 ### Node